sdpython/python3_module_template/README.rst

     """

     import sys, os, unittest
-    from pyhome3 import fLOG  # it requires pyhome3.
+    from pyquickhelper import fLOG  # it requires pyquickhelper.

     # to import files from the module
     try :